alvir/dump_hook/README.md

 # Dump Hook

-A library, what helps to cache your data by performing some user actions.
-We use in our acceptance tests to enhance performance of use clicks and actions of preparing data for the tests.
-Now we cache just Postgres and MySql db and you need to take care about other sources your own.
+A library that helps cache your data received from performing user actions in tests.
+We use it in our acceptance tests to enhance performance of preparing data for the tests.
+It contains ways to cache Postgres and MySql DBs and you need to take care about other sources your own.

 ## Installation